Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Training Strategies

 \subsection{Weakly Supervised Pre-Training}

 Since the ground truth subgraphs are not easy to be obtained, we resort to the weak supervision signals constructed from the $(q, a)$ pairs.
 Specifically, from each topic entity of a question, we retrieve all the shortest paths to each answer as the supervision signals, as paths are easier to be obtained than graphs.
-Since maximizing the log-likelihood of a path equals to $\sum_{t=0}^{|p|} \log p(r_{t}|q^{(t)})$, we can maximize the probabilities of all the intermediate relations in a path.
-To achieve the goal, we decompose a path $p = (r_1,\cdots, r_{|p|},\mbox{END})$ into $|p|+1$ (question, relation) instances from time $0$ to $|p|$, including $([q],r_1)$, $([q;r_1], r_2)$, ..., and $([q;r_1;r_2;\cdot; r_{|p|}],\text{END})$, and optimize the probability of each instance.
+Since maximizing the log-likelihood of a path equals to $\sum_{t=1}^{|p|} \log p(r_{t}|q^{(t)})$ according to Eq.~\eqref{eq:pathprobability}, we can maximize the probabilities of all the intermediate relations in a path.
+To achieve the goal, we decompose a path $p = (r_1,\cdots, r_{|p|})$ into $|p|+1$ (question, relation) instances, including $([q],r_1)$, $([q;r_1], r_2)$, ..., $([q;r_1;r_2;\cdots; r_{|p|-1}],r_{|p|})$, and an additional END instance $([q;r_1;r_2;\cdots; r_{|p|}],\text{END})$, and optimize the probability of each instance.
+We replace the observed relation at each time step with other sampled relations as the negative instances to optimize the probability of the observed ones.